nixworks/public/news/2015/05/12/shooting-of-tony-robinson-officer-matt-kenny-of-the-madison-police-department-will-not-face-charges-in-relation-to-the-shooting-of-tony-rob.md

 ### [2015-05-12](/news/2015/05/12/index.md)

-# Shooting of Tony Robinson.
-Officer Matt Kenny of the Madison Police Department will not face charges in relation to the shooting of Tony Robinson in March 2015 in the American city of Madison, Wisconsin.
+# Shooting of Tony Robinson: Officer Matt Kenny of the Madison Police Department will not face charges in relation to the shooting of Tony Robinson in March 2015 in the American city of Madison, Wisconsin.